 Hills Snyder lives in San Antonio, Texas.
 He was born in Lubbock in 1950.
-He has been a hardware store clerk, commercial green house worker, janitor, picture framer, paper products factory worker, book seller, french fry cook, groundskeeper, bean factory worker, furniture maker, ice factory core puller and for fifteen years as a carpenter, he held jobs in canning, paper products and ice making factories and has held many jobs in and around the visual arts including trucking, crate making, curating and writing.
+He has been a hardware store clerk, commercial green house worker, janitor, picture framer, paper products factory worker, book seller, french fry cook, groundskeeper, bean factory worker, furniture maker, ice factory core puller and for fifteen years as a carpenter, he held jobs in canning, paper products and ice making factories.
+Since the mid-eighties he worked many jobs in and around the visual arts including trucking, crate making, curating and writing.
 He is currently a Senior Lecturer at the University of Texas, San Antonio.

 In the seventies and eighties he was known for labor-intensive Prismacolor based constructions and drawings featuring dark humor in narratives mythological in nature.
 His decades-long use of Plexiglas as a material came to the front in the nineties with projects in which a large variety of image-based objects were marshaled into cohesive semi-site installations interacting with pre-existing architectural elements.
 For the past decade his work has taken a turn toward performance and the interactive, using any media appropriate to the project at hand.